joshburt/openbazaar/README.md

 Usage
 -----
 #### openbazaar::default
-Downloads, compiles, and installs OpenBazaar and dependencies.
+Downloads, compiles [for source deployments], and installs OpenBazaar and dependencies.

 Just include `openbazaar` in your node's `run_list`:

-**Exmaple Runlist**
+**Example Runlist**

 ```json
 {